C++11: Null pointer constant and type

-If NULL is defined as 0 (which is usually the case in C++), the statement foo(NULL); will call foo(int), which is almost certainly not what the programmer intended, and not what a superficial reading of the code suggests.
+If NULL is defined as 0 (which is usually the case in C++), the statement foo(NULL); will call foo(int i), which is almost certainly not what the programmer intended, and not what a superficial reading of the code suggests.

 C++11 corrects this by introducing a new keyword to serve as a distinguished null pointer constant: nullptr.
 It is of type nullptr_t, which is implicitly convertible and comparable to any pointer type or pointer-to-member type.
 It is not implicitly convertible or comparable to integral types, except for bool.
 While the original proposal specified that an rvalue of type nullptr_t should not be convertible to bool, the core language working group decided that such a conversion would be desirable, for consistency with regular pointer types.
 The proposed wording changes were unanimously voted into the Working Paper in June 2008.
 A similar proposal was also brought to the C standard working group and was accepted for inclusion in C23.

 For backwards compatibility reasons, 0 remains a valid null pointer constant.